AndreiDev/quest-auto-generate-image/README.md

 - Narrative:
 - Instructions:
 - How do users pass to the next step: paste the first 5 characters of the API key
-- Hints:
- - Visit https://beta.openai.com/docs/quickstart to get learn more about the DALL-E API
- - Generate your API key at https://beta.openai.com/account/api-keys
+- Hints: Visit https://beta.openai.com/docs/quickstart to get learn more about the DALL-E API, Generate your API key at https://beta.openai.com/account/api-keys

 #### Step 2 [robocrop_use_api]: